jsuvajac/dsp/README.md

-# dsp
+# Slicer
-Digital signal processing playground
+Simple wave file slicer and sampler

 ## GUI
-- load in wave files
+* load in wave files
-- plot amplitude and spectral graphs
+* plot amplitude and spectral graphs
-- left, right arrow keys cycle through wave file
-- click on wave graph to select start and endpoints of a new slice
-- write new slice to file
+* select file from file list
+* play/stop

 ## Slice
-- read a portion or entire wav file into a buffer
+* Read in a wav file into a non mutable buffer 'samples'
-- speed up the buffer by removing frames
-- slow down the buffer by repeting frames
-- reverse the buffer by writing it backwards
+* Apply changes to the buffer and save the changed buffer as 'slice_samples'
-- write to a new wave file
+* The buffer can then be written to a new slice wav file

+### Features

+    reverse
+    speed up
+    slow down
+    repeat